lexibank/tlopo/out/vol2/chapter4.md

 ## 2.1.
 Sea, salt water

-Four POc words denoting ‘sea’ have been reconstructed: &ast;tasik, &ast;masawa(n,ŋ), &ast;laman and &ast;laur.
-Of these, &ast;tasik has the most general reference.
+Four POc words denoting ‘sea’ have been reconstructed: _&ast;tasik_, _&ast;masawa(n,ŋ)_, _&ast;laman_ and _&ast;laur_.
+Of these, _&ast;tasik_ has the most general reference.
 In addition to its sense of ‘sea’ as opposed to ‘land’, it has a second sense, ‘salt water, sea water’ contrasting with ‘fresh water’.
 It also had a local-noun sense (see p.240).
 Its reflexes have wide distribution and also occur frequently in compounds.
-Of the others, &ast;masawa(n,ŋ) emphasized the sense of open sea, &ast;laman evidently denoted deep water in contrast to the shallow water on or within the fringing reef, while &ast;laur seems to have functioned primarily, and perhaps exclusively, as a local noun meaning ‘seawards’, and is reconstructed in this sense in Chapter 8, p.239.
-A few common-noun reflexes of &ast;laur are given below.
+Of the others, _&ast;masawa(n,ŋ)_ emphasized the sense of open sea, _&ast;laman_ evidently denoted deep water in contrast to the shallow water on or within the fringing reef, while _&ast;laur_ seems to have functioned primarily, and perhaps exclusively, as a local noun meaning ‘seawards’, and is reconstructed in this sense in Chapter 8, p.239.
+A few common-noun reflexes of _&ast;laur_ are given below.

 <a id="p-92"></a>